Staying in Touch

 The College maintains an active presence on these social networking sites.
 You’ll find interactive features, video and more.
 Visit us at:

-This monthly parent e-newsletter gives you the latest news from the College as well as photos, videos and interactive features.
+Every week we'll send you one thing you need to know about Connecticut College: campus news, Conn in the media, or critical updates.
 Send your email address - along with your name and your student's name - to parents@conncoll.edu if you're not getting it.

 Most College events are free and open to the public.
-Details are posted on at http://calendar.conncoll.edu/.
+Details are posted on http://www.conncoll.edu/events/

 In print

-CC: Connecticut College Magazine, a quarterly magazine, is mailed free to all alumni and current parents.
+CC: Connecticut College Magazine is mailed free to all alumni and current parents.
 Highlights are available online at http://cconline.conncoll.edu/.
-If you do not receive an issue or need to update your address, contact the Office of College Relations at 860-439-2500 or email ccmag@conncoll.edu.
+If you do not receive an issue or need to update your address, contact the Office of Communications at 860-439-2500 or email ccmag@conncoll.edu.

 The College Voice student newspaper is published weekly while classes are in session.
 The staff can be reached at 860-439-2841.
 Home subscriptions to the print edition are welcome.

 Through the hometown press release program, your friends, neighbors and relatives can read all about your student in their local paper.
-The Office of College Relations publicizes student achievements by sending press releases to hometown newspapers and posting stories on the College website.
-To fill out a publicity card or report updated newspaper information, your student may contact College Relations at 860-439-2500 or collrel@conncoll.edu
+The Office of Communications publicizes student achievements by sending press releases to hometown newspapers and posting stories on the College website.
+To fill out a publicity card or report updated newspaper information, your student may contact the Office of Communications at 860-439-2500.

 Communicating with your student

-Snail mail: Students are assigned campus post office boxes.
-They are notified of their numbers and combinations the summer before their freshman year.
+Did your student forget something at home?
+Want to send a card or a care package?
+Each student is assigned a campus post office box, and is notified of their numbers and combinations the summer before their first year.
 Students may receive mail via FedEx or UPS as well as the U.S. Postal Service.
 When sending mail, please include your student’s box number, along with his or her name and the College address.
-It also helps to include his or her class year.
-This will expedite delivery.
+It also helps to include his or her class year to expedite delivery.
 For example:

 Mary Student